mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 It is productive to ask: how can the use of GDPs as a framework be compared to that of computational thinking given CT's is a dominance in this area?

-This question raises issues of how much CT is actually something that is explicitly taught or something which is picked up an embedded skill through a more bricolage approach.
-As, the summary of the literature review paints a very mixed picture in terms of the value of the more abstract concepts of CT this steers us towards a no to the value of explicit teaching.

 However this does not detract from the value of learners navigating different LOA in following their interests.
 Leading with GDPs as a framework appears to support this  navigation, and at times in this research it is undertaken fluently and joyfully.